GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 # The comment below about clients applies to gRPC-based clients (clients with GAPIC_AUTO in .repo-metadata.json).
 For google-api-python-client, see https://googleapis.github.io/google-api-python-client/docs/thread_safety.html#the-httplib2http-objects-are-not-thread-safe.
 For other libraries, consult with
 # the library owner.

-# Initialize client that will be used to send requests.
-This client only
+# Initialize client that will be used to send requests across threads.
+This
-# needs to be created once, and can be reused for multiple requests.
-After
+# client only needs to be created once, and can be reused for multiple requests.
-# completing all of your requests, call the "__exit__" method on the client to
+# After completing all of your requests, call the "__exit__()" method to safely
-# safely clean up any remaining background resources.
-Alternatively, use the
+# clean up any remaining background resources.
+Alternatively, use the client as
-# client as a context amnager.
-A single client can be shared across multiple threads.
+# a context manager.
-# In multiprocessing scenarios, create client instances after forking.
 with dlp_v2.DlpServiceClient() as dlp_client:
     # make a request with the client
 {{< /tab >}}